Financial Aid

 Return of Title IV Funds Policy

-Federal Title IV funds are awarded to a student under the assumption that the student will attend school for the entire period for which assistance is awarded.
-If a student who received Title IV funds withdraws, either officially or unofficially, on or before completing the payment period, the Office of Financial Aid is required to recalculate and review the student’s eligibility for the financial aid.
+Federal Title IV funds are offered to a student under the assumption that the student will attend school for the entire period for which assistance has been offered.
+If a student who received Title IV funds withdraws, either officially or unofficially, on or before completing the payment period, the Office of Financial Aid is required to review and recalculate the student’s eligibility for financial aid.

 Students Subject to this Policy